 Eating for Longevity

 If you’re really trying to eat for longevity, it’s simply better to limit your fruit intake.
 On occasion, in-season fruits, like cherries and berries, are okay in moderation.
 Dig into green bananas and fruits in season.
 Or indulge all year long, in things like coconut, figs, and avocados.
+Don’t forget about the health benefits of lemons as well.

 Not all fruits in season are full of sugar.
 But if you struggle with sugar addiction, take most fruit out of your recipes.
 And if you must indulge, stick to fruits in season.